itwaseasy/crackmes-solutions/README.md

-# Solutions to various crackmes that I found interesting.
+# My solutions to various crackmes that I found interesting.

 Please note that the crackme level usually doesn't say anything, so I either use what the author suggests or choose it myself.